Vicky210202/Mentorness-ML-Project-1/README.md

 ## 🙏 Acknowledgments

 This project was completed as part of a machine learning internship focused on predicting salaries of data professionals.
-Special thanks to the internship providers for giving me this woonderful oppurtunity
+Special thanks to the internship providers for giving me this wonderful oppurtunity.

 ---